 - Sign up for a team.
 There are plenty of adult leagues that will help mix it and make you feel like a kid again.

 - Give yourself an incentive.
 Your incentive could be signing up for a road race.
-Check out cooling running for a full schedule of races.
+Go here for a full schedule of races.
 Plan a trip or activity where you can wear that little black strapless dress that’s in the back of your closet.

 - Grab a partner.
 You more likely to stick to your goals if you have a friend along for the ride.
 Both of you will hold each other accountable for your actions.